 How long do we keep your personal data?

 We will keep some records permanently if we are legally required to do so.
 We may keep some other records for an extended period of time.
-For example, it is current best practice to keep financial records for a minimum period of 7 years to support HMRC audits.
+For example, it is current best practice to keep financial records for a minimum period of 7 years to support financial audits.
 In general, we will endeavour to keep data only for as long as we need it.
 This means that we may delete it when it is no longer needed.

 Your rights and your personal data